Xiexe/XSOverlay-Issue-Tracker/README.md

 2) Are you able to reproduce the bug consistently?
 If so, please provide accurate steps on how to reproduce it.

+3) Any extra information you'd like to provide?

 **Example**